scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 For example, as highlighted in {{I-D.rtgwg-net2cloud-problem-statement}}, achieving reliable inter-domain Internet connectivity remains an open challenge for cloud providers.

 - *Security*.
 SCION comes with an arsenal of mechanisms, designed by security researchers with the goal of making most network-based and routing attacks either impossible or easy to mitigate.
 The relevance of Internet's routing security issues is testified by the fact that these issues now  have the attention of policymakers, while previously they were only well known in industry and academia.
 One example is the 2022 FCC inquiry on routing security {{FCC2022}}.
-SCION strongly focuses on preventing routing attacks, IP prefix hijackings, DoS, providing stronger guarantees than the existing Internet.
+SCION strongly focuses on preventing routing attacks, IP prefix hijackings, and on providing stronger guarantees than the existing Internet.
 Security is tightly related to trust.
 SCION therefore offers end-hosts transparency and control over forwarding paths.
 In addition, SCION's design starts from the assumption that any two entities on the global Internet do not mutually trust each other.
 SCION therefore enables trust agility, allowing its users to decide the roots of trust they wish to rely upon.

 - *Scalability*.
 Security and high availability should not result in compromises on scalability.
-At the same time, a next-generation Internet architecture should not suffer from scalability issues due to network growth or forwarding table size.
+At the same time, a next-generation Internet architecture should scale with global network growth and avoid limitations related to forwarding table size.
 The S in SCION, indeed, stands for scalability.
-The architecture proposes a design that is scalable both in the control plane and in the data plane (making secure forwarding efficient).
+The architecture proposes a design that is scalable both in the control plane and in the data plane (as described later in the document).

 Many research efforts have analysed whether such properties could be achieved by extending the existing Internet architecture.
 But as described in the following paragraphs, tradeoffs between properties would be unavoidable when exclusively relying on or extending existing protocols.